-Please call the police at 999 immediately if the child's life is in danger or after office hours.
+Please call the police at 999 immediately if the child's life is in danger.

 Big Love Child Protection Specialist Centre

 Operating hours: Monday – Friday 9.00am – 6.00pm

 HEART@Fei Yue Child Protection Specialist Centre

 Operating hours: Monday – Friday 9.30am – 5.30pm

 Safe Space Child Protection Specialist Centre

 Operating hours: Monday – Friday 9.00am – 1.00pm; 2.00pm – 6.00pm

 When reporting, it would be helpful to provide as much information as possible, if the information is available: